 Now, with all the dissimilarities in subject choices, one thing that consistent and necessary for admission in any higher education institute is essay writing.
 It’s a compulsory task that is required by all students.
-And while it may sound easy, in reality, it’s a difficult task for most students to come up with unique essays, and we are not even talking about paraphrasing plagiarism skills here.
+And while it may sound easy, in reality, it’s a difficult task for most students to rewrite essay to avoid plagiarism, and we are not even talking about paraphrasing plagiarism skills here.

 As hard as the essay-writing gets, it’s simply stressing for students to come up with a unique content that’s free of plagiarism, which may instantly result in failure or rejection to admission.